GiovZa/SummerResearchDollhouse/Gio/ReadMe.txt

 Documentation was structured so that someone new to C# can understand it, as future parties involved might not be too experienced with code.
+Everything was made in Unity's engine and C# scripting.

 All code and assets in Gio folder were made by Giovanni Joel Zavalza, except Crosshair Prefab but I don't know where it belongs so I'm leaving it there
 Most images and sprites were created using https://www.craiyon.com/, formerly known as DALL-E mini.
 Rest were photos taken by me.